A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

-In the formula above, the dots represent the fact that, in the most general case, $\delta_{cl} + \gamma_{ce}$ fails to be a nilpotent operator.
-The formula can then be understood as an expansion of $s$ in antifield number, and higher order are needed in order to ensure the crucial property $s_{BV}^2 = 0$ \cite{Gomis1994}.
+In the formula above, the dots represent the fact that, in the most general case, $\delta_K + \gamma_{ce}$ fails to be a nilpotent operator.
 In the case of Yang-Mills theories and gravity, the sum contains the first two terms only.

-The nilpotency of $s$ is ensured by the \textit{Classical Master Equation} (CME), which in this formalism must be understood at the level of natural transformations.
-Extended Lagrangians are defined as natural transformations from the space of test functions to the BV algebra.
-The classical Lagrangian $L_{cl} := L_{inv} + I_{af}$ is such an example.
-In the space of extended Lagrangians, it is possible to introduce an equivalence relation in analogy with \eqref{eq:equivalence relation between lagrangians}.
-The CME is then